 “Philly didn’t have anything, so I thought there was a way to do it and promote the arts, while allowing people to be socially distant,” Stanley said.

-Working with his friend and festival producer, April Rose, 23, who lives on Tasker Street near 8th, the two organized a form for artists to submit their ideas for chalk murals.
+Working with his friend and festival producer, April Rose, 23, the two organized a form for artists to submit their ideas for chalk murals.
 After choosing the artists, they partnered them with businesses and venues in Kensington and Fishtown to create the pieces outside on sidewalks.

 Through sponsorships and collaborations with the Community College of Philadelphia, Coral Streets Arts House and other organizations, artists were paid a $300 stipend and provided supplies for the festival.